2nd International Workshop on Methodological Issues with Empirical Studies in Software EngineeringWSESE 2025

 Paper categories

-- Technical papers (6-8 pages): formally describe studies, explain how they were designed and executed to overcome challenges, highlight concrete results, and describe any advances to the state-of-the-art.
+- Technical papers (6-8 pages including references): formally describe studies, explain how they were designed and executed to overcome challenges, highlight concrete results, and describe any advances to the state-of-the-art.

-- Experience reports / Work in progress (4-6 pages) describe the experience in conducting studies and lessons learned that address methodological issues.
+- Experience reports / Work in progress (4-6 pages including references) describe the experience in conducting studies and lessons learned that address methodological issues.

-- Vision / Position papers (2-4 pages) describe new directions in conducting empirical studies including convincing arguments supported by clear rationale.
+- Vision / Position papers (2-4 pages including references) describe new directions in conducting empirical studies including convincing arguments supported by clear rationale.

-- Panel proposals (1-2 pages) discuss hot topics about conducting empirical studies.
+- Panel proposals (1-2 pages including references) discuss hot topics about conducting empirical studies.

 Papers must describe original work that has not been submitted to or presented at other forums (although the studies described may have been).
 Accepted papers will be published in the ICSE workshop proceedings.